Refugee, granny and nurse aide among US storm dead

 Ms Taylor was a certified nursing assistant who had moved to Buffalo from Charlotte, North Carolina, to be with her elderly father.

-She was driving home from work and was only minutes away from her destination before becoming stranded, relatives told US media.
+Driving home from work, she was just minutes away from her destination when she became stranded, relatives told US media.

 Ms Taylor had been sending videos of the blizzard to family members from inside her car.
 But eventually, the communication stopped.